AlanLaboratory/UnrealMLAgents/Docs/intro/create-new-environment.rst

 .. note::

    To create a reference to the Camera Actor.
-Select in the level the camera, go in the blueprint, right-click, and select "Add reference to CameraActor".
+Select in the level the camera, go in the level blueprint, right-click, and select "Add reference to CameraActor".

 Group into Training Area